kaustubh-pandey/Web-Browser-Python/README.md

 # Web-Browser-Python
 A simple web browser using python GTK

-This will run in any gtk
+This will run in any OS that supports gtk

 1.Install python gtk and webkit using sudo apt-get install libwebkitgtk-1.0-0 python-webkit